The Way Back | 2011 | PG-13 | - 3.6.5

 ► A man walking through a forest looking nervous after another man tells him the sounds they are hearing are wolves howling.
 Several men and a teenage girl are seen swatting at mosquitoes, and their faces covered in welts and swollen from bites.
 A man identifies a group of men as having night blindness brought on by starvation.

-SUBSTANCE USE - A man drinks from a bottle that he identifies as vodka, and a teenage girl takes a swing from a bottle of alcohol and winces.
+- A man drinks from a bottle that he identifies as vodka, and a teenage girl takes a swing from a bottle of alcohol and winces.
 Men are seen smoking cigarettes throughout the movie.

-DISCUSSION TOPICS - Communism, World War II, Russia, gulags, Siberia, Buddhism, prison life, political prisoners, torture, self-sacrifice, Germany and Poland, bonds of war, Stalin, gypsies, starvation, night blindness.
+- Communism, World War II, Russia, gulags, Siberia, Buddhism, prison life, political prisoners, torture, self-sacrifice, Germany and Poland, bonds of war, Stalin, gypsies, starvation, night blindness.

-MESSAGE - Sometimes the mental and spiritual portion of a journey is just as hard as the physical challenges.
+- Sometimes the mental and spiritual portion of a journey is just as hard as the physical challenges.